Factorization of the dijet cross section in hadron-hadron collisions: Evolution of the scattering cross section

 \subsection{Cancellation of the anomalous dimensions}

 The dijet cross section should be independent of the renormalization scale, which means that the sum of the anomalous dimensions of the factorized parts should be zero.
-At next-to-leading order, the derivative of the dijet cross section in Eq.~(\ref{nlsig}) with respect to $\ln \mu$ yields
+Then the dijet cross section is independent of the factorization scale $\mu_F$.
+At NLO, the derivative of the dijet cross section in Eq.~(\ref{nlsig}) with respect to $\ln \mu$ yields

 where the quantities with the subscript 0 are the tree-level quantities.
-The anomalous dimensions of the gluon jet function and the collinear distribution function are given by
+The anomalous dimensions of the gluon jet function and the beam function are given by

 From Eqs.~(\ref{gamh}), (\ref{gams}), the sum of the anomalous dimension matrices $\mathbf{\Gamma}_H+ \mathbf{\Gamma}_S$ becomes diagonal and is given by